 Take a look at this video to learn more about cattails.

 There are many different nuts that can be found out in the wild, but they’re generally not the ones that you will find on your local grocery store’s shelves.
-Unless you stumble upon a pecan, peanut, or almond farm, you’re generally not going to find these in the wild.
+Unless you stumble upon a pecan, peanut, or almond farm, you’re generally not going to find these – the nuts you find in stores can’t really be found as edible plants in the wild.
 Acorns, on the other hand, can be found wherever you can find mature oak trees.

 Acorns all have a similar appearance, and are one of the few edibles that even someone with virtually no outdoor training can easily identify and locate.